Guidance on Eating Fish

 What About Mercury in Fish and Shellfish?

 Almost all fish and shellfish contain mercury, however some types contain higher levels than others and are more of a concern.
-Exposure to high amounts of mercury can be harmful, especially for pregnant women, infants and children.
+Exposure to high amounts of mercury can be harmful, especially for pregnant people, infants and children.

 Fetuses and infants that are exposed to high levels of mercury may experience delays in walking, talking, memory and attention span.
 High levels of mercury can be toxic for both children and adults and can increase their risk of heart disease.